Orsolya Szathmari

-But bread (or more precisely wheat and other gluten-containg, or gluten-free grains in it) is mostly ugly because it can cause serious disease and/or inhibit recovery.
+Bread is good, because everybody likes it and it is an easy and relatively cheap way to fill our stomach up.
+On the other hand, it is bad because it is addictive and its consumption can lead to weight gain.
+But bread (or more precisely wheat and other grains) is mostly ugly because it can cause serious diseases and/or inhibit recovery.
 For example celiac disease, non-celiac gluten sensitivity, many autoimmune diseases, chronic constipation, bloating, skin problems might all be related to grain consumption.

-Even if I am not a big fan of any keto breads, I think that in the transition period and on special occasions it can be useful to substitue traditional bread with a grain-, nut- and dairy-free alternative.
+Even if I am not a big fan of any keto-style breads, I think that in the transition period and on special occasions it can be useful to substitute traditional bread with a grain-, nut- and dairy-free alternative.
 In my view the main problem is that EVERY bread is a processed food.
 It always contains a concentrated form of one or several ingredients and this can cause problems.
 Bread is not a whole food.

 The most popular keto breads are made with almond or other nut flours.
-Nuts and seeds have different antinutrients and when used in breads or cakes in a concentrated form, they can lead to health issues on the long run.
+Nuts and seeds have numerous different anti-nutrients and when used in breads or cakes in a concentrated form, they can lead to health issues on the long run.
+Other keto breads contain the high-fiber psyllium or a big amount of cheese.
+Both can be problematic for many people.

 I haven’t eaten bread for years and honestly, I don’t miss it at all.
-But I am experimenting with different recipes because I see how important it is for some of my clients.
+But I am experimenting with different recipes because I see how important it is for some of my new clients.
 I think that eating these bread alternatives when starting a new diet or later on certain occasions can be useful if it improves diet adherence.

-For me the best option is this PKD bread.
+For me the best option is this bread.
 It contains only meat, eggs, pork cracklings, salt, baking soda and a bit of honey.

 The recipe is not complicated, but you need to follow the instructions carefully.
 If the egg whites are not whipped properly, the bread will not rise.
 The crackling-egg yolk mixture needs to be folded in extremely carefully, without breaking the structure of the whipped whites.